Frequently Asked Questions (FAQ)

 In NYS, these documents do NOT need to be notarized but they need to be witnessed.
 These rules vary from state to state.

 In NYS, two individuals over the age of eighteen can serve as witnesses.
-They cannot be the proxy/agent or the alternate.
+Witnesses cannot also be the proxy/agent or the alternate.

 Assuringyourwishes.org enables your advance directives to be viewed anytime, anywhere that a computer with internet access is available.
 You, your health care proxy and your health care providers will be able to see your advance directives exactly as you signed it.
 It can be printed as well.
 Easy access to your advance directives will help to assure that your wishes are honored.